Photos: Greg Holdsworth

-Yours truly, and the first zombie I've successfully grown, circa 2011.
-This is the "Blood Hybrid" variety.
+Yours truly, and the first zombie I successfully grew, circa 2011.
+This is the 'Blood Hybrid' variety.

 Volunteer or "maverick" zombies have grown out of my compost pile more than once.

 Give your young zombie parts lots of room.
 These 'Royale Burgundy' zombies will grow fast once established.

 Here I'm attempting to grow a zombie next to my raspberry plants.
 I hope they can handle the thorns.